kgadigital/Kit/README.md

 3. The application will launch in the default web browser.
 You can access and interact with it here.

-4. Run database migrations using Entity Framework Core:
-   - Open the Package Manager Console.
-   - Execute the command: `Update-Database`.
-This ensures the database schema is up to date.

 ## 3. System Functionality